Hailey-Ross/syn_sweeping/syn_construction/readme.md

 # Construction Job
-Simply an edit of the Construction Script Created by [Blue](https://github.com/kamelzarandah) with edits by [Hailey](https://github.com/Hailey-Ross) for Poison Meadows RP.
+Simply an edit of the Construction Script Created by [Blue](https://github.com/kamelzarandah) with edits by [Hailey](https://github.com/Hailey-Ross) for P[Poison Meadows RP](https://discord.gg/JcPXMkqrh6).
 All Credit goes to [Blue](https://github.com/kamelzarandah).

 This script is provided as-is.
 Your performance may vary.